Getting started

 }

 All set!
-Now you can use Mantine components in your application.
+You can now use Mantine components in your application.

 Set up VS Code